nizhunt/QuillSubmission/report.md

 This may result in a loophole to draw infinite StakingReward using the following rinse repeat cycle:
 Withdraw small amount(set stakedAt=0) -> claimReward(calculate reward using block.number-stakedAt)

-POC for this attack can be found here:
+POC for this attack can be found [here](https://github.com/nizhunt/QuillSubmission/blob/master/test/wrongReset.t.sol).

 > Mitigation: Do not alter "user.stakedAt" in withdraw function